Up to 60% off sofas & mattresses — limited‑time deals.

 Are rolled arms good for small apartments?

-They can be, but slimmer arms (track/slope) usually give more usable seating per inch.
+They can be, but slimmer arm styles often give you more usable seating per inch.
+That is why they still need a measuring check in small apartments.

 How do I protect rolled arms from wear?

-Choose tighter weaves or performance fabrics, and use washable arm covers in high-use homes.
+Choose a tighter weave or performance fabric, clean spills quickly, and use washable arm covers if the sofa gets hard daily use.

 Can rolled arms work with a modern sectional?